 Trade Route's prioritisation of Indigenous facilitators, mentors and experts undertaking community consultation, co-design and co-facilitation build the enterprise and capabilities needed whilst transferring proven knowledge and capability back into the community, hence building long-term value and connection.

-This unique program is now live and actively recruiting creative, ambitious and innovative businesses to participate.
+This unique nine-month program is actively recruiting creative, ambitious and innovative businesses to participate.

 David manages Austrade's San Francisco Landing Pad and advises Australian scaleups on US market entry and go to market strategies, business development, growth, scaling operations, customer acquisition and customer success.
-Prior to his time at Austrade, David was employee no. 1 in the US for an Australian tech company where he led the company’s expansion into the North American market.
 David has Bachelor’s Degrees in Law and Business from the University of Technology, Sydney and commenced his career as a mergers and acquisitions lawyer at top tier firms in Sydney and London working in private equity.

 Scott has had extensive experience in start-up and small to medium enterprise development.
 His skills include establishing and growing partnerships, problem solving, and developing team culture.
 Scott is a proud Aboriginal man, a descendant from the Wotjobaluk people in the Western Region of Victoria.

 Bevan is a senior corporate lawyer with expertise in commercial transactions, corporate advisory and corporate structuring.
 He is the Global Indigenous Representative for North American Australian Lawyers Alliance and regularly advises on community impact projects in various jurisdictions.